 I love the photographs in your brochure and on your website, are they for sale?

 Yes, our images are available for licensing or purchase.

-- What is the best film for photography in Alpine environments?
+What is the best cameras for photography in Alpine environments?

 There is an extensive section in our reference notes, which are sent out on receipt of your trip registration form and deposit, explaining about photography in the mountains.